 It works in reverse as well.
 A company that gets a terrible review will suffer major consequences.
 Some businesses plant fake bad reviews against their competitors.
 Whether they’re paying someone to do it or doing it themselves, it happens and it happens often.
-Read this story where a business found out that the same negative reviews were copied and pasted on Google Reviews for his competitors as well!
-So can you trust that the negative reviews are truthful either?

 There is a clever website called reviewskeptic.com.
 Developed by Cornell University, this site allows you to put in the review and it will be able to tell you whether it is fake or real.

 RenovationFind.com is NOT a review site.
 We do accept consumer reviews on the companies listed in our directory but we do not share them.
 Consumer complaints are monitored.
 We investigate and validate the legitimacy of the complaint.
 If companies on our site do not maintain a high-level of customer satisfaction and do not uphold our other stringent accreditation standards then they are removed.

 The companies on our directory have all been through a background check.
 We use a third party organization to complete legal and financial background checks and we continue to monitor their legal situation and credit to ensure they are still meeting our standards.

 We also check their business license, insurance, provincial worker’s compensation coverage and whether they are a member of the Better Business Bureau.
 All of these efforts ensure that the businesses listed on RenovationFind.com are trustworthy, good companies that offer high-quality products, services and exceptional customer service.